 SECTION 2.
-The PUD District Ordinance and Preliminary Plan shall be approved as attached hereto and made a part thereof.
+This amendment to the District Ordinance and the Preliminary Plan shall be approved as attached hereto and made a part thereof.

 SECTION 3.
-If any section, sentence or provision of this ordinance, or the application thereof to any person or circumstance shall be declared invalid, such invalidity shall not affect any of the other sections, sentences, provisions, or applications of this ordinance which can be given effect without the invalid provision or application, and to this end the provisions of this ordinance are declared to be severable.
+If any section, sentence or provision of this ordinance, or the application thereof to any person or circumstance shall be declared invalid, such invalidity shall not affect any of the other sections, sentences, provisions, or applications of this ordinance which can be given effect without the invalid provision or application, and to this end the provisions of this ordinance are doclared to be severable.